Healthy Homes Assessment Roseneath

 Home Assessments Roseneath for Rental Properties

-There are numerous concerns to check during the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things to look over during an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the ceiling insulation require replenishment or replacement?